Celtics vs. Nets Player Props Betting Odds

 |3PM

-- The 27.5 points prop total set for Tatum on Saturday is 2.2 fewer points than his season scoring average (29.7).
+- The 27.5-point total set for Tatum on Friday is 2.2 fewer points than his per-game scoring average.

-- Tatum has averaged four assists per game, 0.5 less than Saturday's assist over/under (4.5).
+- Tatum has averaged four assists per game this year, 0.5 less than his prop bet on Friday (4.5).

 Get Tatum gear at Fanatics!